Neo.mjs Architecture Overview

 Right Hemisphere: The Agent OS

-The Agent OS is a Node.js infrastructure that provides AI agents with persistent memory, semantic understanding of the codebase, and the ability to introspect the live running application:
+The Agent OS is a Node.js infrastructure that provides AI agents with persistent memory, semantic understanding of the codebase, peer coordination, and optional access to a live Neo application through Neural Link:

 The Cognitive Loop